jfinancial/cheatsheets/js_web/JS_Basics.md

   - `split(',')` (splits a string by a token)
   - `replace('foo','bar')` (replaces all occurences of foo with bar)
   - `includes('foo')` (returns a boolean value if the supplied string occurs)
+- ES6 introduces `padStart()` and `padEnd()` which add specific characters to existing string.
+You specify the amount of characters these methods should add through a parameter called targetLength.
+Note this is not the length in the terms of the number of characters you want to add but is the *whole* length of string you want to change.

 ### String Template Literals (ES6)
 - ES6 introduce template literals or template strings.
 Here we can use `${foo}` for expressions (so variables, functions or, say an expression using the ternary operator).
 New lines will be included in the output (so we don't need to escape line breaks.)
 To escape a template literal, simply use a backslash.